linode/docs/docs/guides/uptime/monitoring/install-nagios-on-centos-8/index.md

     sudo systemctl restart httpd
     ```

 1. Add the `nagiosadmin` user account via `htpasswd`.
 Running this command prompts you to create a password for the new user account.
-This is what you use to log into the Nagios interface.
+This is the user you use to log into the Nagios interface.

     ```command
     sudo htpasswd -c /usr/local/nagios/etc/htpasswd.users nagiosadmin